-11. Liven up your bedroom with polka dots
+19. Liven up your bedroom with polka dots

 Create your own feature wall without wallpapering by painting different shapes in various colors against a pale background color; it’s a very effective and easy way to add interest to an existing bedroom color scheme.
 Use an on-trend metallic for the dots as shown here for a touch of boudoir glamour.

-12. Create an elegant finish with painted panels
+20. Create an elegant finish with painted panels

 Whether your walls are tongue-and-grooved or paneled, or you're creating your own paneling from lengths of MDF pinned and glued to the wall, painting it in an authentic, period shade (which also happens to be fashionable for homes right now, too), will give your bedroom an elegant, traditional appeal that's rather smart, too.
 Then all you have to do is choose contemporary furnishings and accessories for the perfect mix of old and new.

-14. Go for an all white bedroom color scheme
+21. Go for an all white bedroom color scheme

 Check out more ideas that prove white can be an interesting color choice in these white bedroom ideas.

-15. Paint a DIY headboard
+22. Paint a DIY headboard

 Start by using tape to mark out a rectangle around the top of your bed.
 Then, take your color of choice and start painting, being careful to keep within the lines of the masking tape.
 Let the paint dry, giving it another coat if it needs one, and then peel away the masking tape.
 We have loads more where that came from in our DIY headboards feature.

-16. Split the walls with contrasting colors
+23. Split the walls with contrasting colors

 Period bedrooms have dado and picture rails to divide the wall up into areas that can each be given a different treatment, but if your home is modern and without these authentic details, you can still zone your walls with different colors to create a layered look that's packed with interest.